How Many Types of Alcoholics Are There?

 Talking to a Loved One About Getting Help

-Families that suspect a loved one is dealing with alcoholism need to take action.
-One way to do so is to regularly have informal talks about your loved one’s drinking.
+Dealing with a family member’s addiction can be overwhelming and stressful.
+One way to take action is to regularly have informal talks about your loved one’s drinking.
 Discuss your family member’s alcohol use openly and bring up the idea of treatment.

-If your loved one is still high-functioning, they may be harder to persuade, as you may not have dramatic consequences to point to when you relay your concerns.
-For example, you may not be able to discuss job losses, pending litigation, or loss of parental rights, as those things have not happened yet.
-But what you can do is discuss the real changes they have seen, even if they seem small, and point out how those changes worry you.
+If your loved one is still high-functioning, they may be harder to persuade.
+But continue to discuss the real changes you have seen, even if they seem small, and point out how those changes worry you.

-Understand that it often takes many conversations like these for your loved one to agree to consider treatment.
-In the meantime, the family might help by removing alcohol from the home and looking for ways to make family celebrations free of alcohol or temptations to drink.
+Understand it often takes many conversations like these for your family member to agree to consider treatment.
 You can also get help for yourself by attending groups like Al-Anon and Codependents Anonymous, where you can get support, learn more about the disease of alcoholism, and learn ways to create healthy boundaries for yourself and your family.

 You aren't alone.
 You deserve to get help.